pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 *Poisoned File Upload*

-Poisoned File Upload is done when a web application, or website don’t validate file inputs to the upload field.
+Poisoned File Upload is done when a web application, or website doesn't validate file inputs to the upload field.
 Basically, making sure that only allowed types of files are being uploaded not system ruining viruses, or system controlling viruses.
 Now, this is a really bad attack that can cause several bad things to